lorig135/docsstyleguide/User Actions.md

 - Noun: The command reports the differences between two files in this format.

 ## Go to:
-Go to the URL.
+- Verb: Go to the URL.
 Use *go to* instead of browse or navigate.

 ## Highlight
-Use highlight to describe the action of using color to emphasize a text selection in a program.
+- Verb: Use highlight to describe the action of using color to emphasize a text selection in a program.
 Ex: Highlight the range of cells to copy.

 ## Install
 - Verb: Install the software.
 - Noun: Run the install program.

 ## Is + verb
-The ForgeRock SDKs Beta release *is compatible with* the following operating system versions.
+- Verb: The ForgeRock SDKs Beta release *is compatible with* the following operating system versions.

 ## Locate
-Locate the directory.
+- Verb: Locate the directory.
 Note: *Find* is preferrable to *locate*.

 ## Log in /Log out
 - Log in to the website.
 - Log out of the program.

 ## Manage
-Manage the server as Directory Manager.
+- Verb: Manage the server as Directory Manager.
 Use *manage* as a synonym for *administer*.

 ## Move*
 - Verb: A modify DN request is used to move a directory entry.
 - Noun: Our employees are happier since we made the move to AM.

-## Navigate
-Navigate to the file.
-Note: *Go to* is preferable to *navigate*.

 ## Note*
 - Verb: Note the differences between the versions.